seaeagle1/rimage/README.md

 A powerful Rust image optimization CLI tool and library inspired by [squoosh!](https://squoosh.app/).

+**This is a fork providing lossy JpegXL encoding and metadata copying using exiftool** libjxl and exiftool are external dependencies

 ## Overview

 Rimage simplifies and enhances your image optimization workflows.
 Optimize images effortlessly, set quality levels, and apply advanced techniques with ease.
 Ideal for web apps, mobile apps, and desktop software.